jeremyfelt/multisite-notes/network-classification.md

 	* This is applicable to open and closed networks.
 1. If not yet multisite, but `WP_ALLOW_MULTISITE` is defined, show a Network Setup option under tools.
 	* This is applicable to open and closed networks.

+## wp-admin/ms-delete-site.php

+1. A check for multisite is performed before any site deletion logic is processed.
+	* This is applicable to open and closed networks.